damurdock/CooCo/readme.md

 ## What is it?
 CooRecorder is a tool commonly used in dendrochronology (tree-ring dating) to measure ring widths.
 This data is used in the tool COFECHA to measure a tree's age against an anchored chronology.
 Typically, to get the measurments from CooRecorder to COFECHA takes a lot of hand-processing.
 CooCo does away with that by converting the files for you.

+## Requirements
+CooCo is a very lightweight program, and only uses the standard Python libraries.
+The only requirement is Python 2.7.x.

 ## How do I use it?
+In the following examples, make sure you're in the same directory as the CooCo binary and that it can be executed, or use .\cooco.py or python cooco.py.
 ### To convert one file
 ```
 cooco \path\to\file.txt -o \path\to\output.txt